kenichiro-kimura/soracom-mcp-server/README.md

 - **listSoraCamDeviceImageExports**: Retrieve a list of image export statuses for all SoraCam devices.
 - **listSoraCamDeviceVideoExports**: Retrieve a list of video export statuses for all SoraCam devices.
 - **listSoraCamLicensePacks**: Retrieve a list of license packs for SoraCam.

+## DataEntryService Tools

+- **getDataEntries**: Retrieve a list of data entries from a specific resource.
+- **getDataEntry**: Retrieve details of a specific data entry by resource ID and timestamp.
+- **listDataSourceResources**: List all data source resources for the operator.